ArcGIS Blog

 By Emily Garding

 In 2023, we introduced new field types for storing date and time values in ArcGIS Online.
-Since then, some of you have asked how you can update your data to leverage these new field types.
-With the recent addition of tools for adding and calculating fields in Map Viewer, that has become easier than ever.
-Now you can add and calculate fields based on the new field types, all within Map Viewer.
+Since then, some of you have asked how you can make the most of these new field types.
+The recent addition of tools for adding and calculating fields in Map Viewer has made that easier than ever.
+Now you can add and calculate fields using on these new field types, all within Map Viewer.
 In this article, we’ll walk you through it step by step.

 Date and Time Fields

 Previously, ArcGIS Online had only one field type for storing date and time values: the Date field.
-As a rule, the Date field combines both date and time values.
+As a rule, it combines both date and time values.
 However, not every dataset requires both date and time.
 Enter Date only and Time only— fields that store dates and times separately.

-The Date only field is ideal for tracking events, recording historical data, and conducting date-based analysis or filtering based on dates alone.
+The Date only field is ideal for tracking events, recording historical data, conducting date-based analysis, or filtering based on dates alone.

 The Time only field stores only time values, without an associated date.
-It’s great for storing information like business hours or transit schedules.
+It’s great for storing information like business hours, transit schedules, or keeping the time of an event from being subject to conversion*.
 Having a dedicated time-only field enables you to filter and analyze data based on specific time ranges.

 Step-by-Step Guide

-In this example, we’ll add new Date only and Time only fields to a hosted feature layer that already contains a date field.
+In this example, we’ll add new Date only and Time only fields to a hosted feature layer in Map Viewer.
 We’ll calculate the new fields using Arcade expressions based on the existing date field.

 Step 1: Add New Fields